vippsas/vipps-solutions/in-store/README.md

 </div>
 </details>

+## Step 4: Customer confirms the order

 The customer confirms the payment in the app.

 ![Confirm payment](images/vipps-in-store-step3-2.png)

-## Step 4: Register the payment
+## Step 5: Register the payment

-Once the customer authorizes the payment, the POS will be updated with the status.
+Once the customer authorizes the payment, update the POS system with the status.

-## Step 5.
+## Step 6.
 Add the order receipt

-After payment, add a payment receipt.
-This will appear in the Vipps MobilePay app.
+Add a payment receipt that will appear in the Vipps MobilePay app.

 The
 [`postReceipt` endpoint](https://developer.vippsmobilepay.com/api/order-management/#operation/postReceiptV2)